-"Management Agreement" means the amended and restated management agreement entered into on August 12, 2014, and effective as of November 4, 2014, between the REIT and the Manager.

-"Manager" means Slate Management ULC; provided that references to the Manager as it existed prior to September 25, 2019 refer to Slate Management Corporation (a predecessor corporation of Slate Management ULC); provided that references to the Manager as it existed prior to January 1, 2015 refer to Huntingdon Capital Corporation (a predecessor corporation of Slate Management Corporation).

-"Non-Resident" means a person that is not, nor is deemed to be, at the relevant time a resident of Canada for purposes of the Tax Act.

-"Office I LP Class A LP Units" means the Class A limited partnership units of Office I LP.

-"Office I LP Class B LP Units" means the Class B limited partnership units of Office I LP.

-"Office I LP Limited Partnership Agreement" means the amended and restated limited partnership agreement of Office I LP dated December 17, 2014 between, inter alia, the REIT, Office GP and the Manager, as the same may be amended or amended and restated from time to time.

-"Office II LP Limited Partnership Agreement" means the amended and restated limited partnership agreement of Office II LP dated December 17, 2014 between the REIT, Office GP and the Manager, as the same may be amended or amended and restated from time to time.

-"Office II LP Class A LP Units" means the Class A limited partnership units of Office II LP.

-"Office II LP Class B LP Units" means the Class B limited partnership units of Office II LP.

-"Redemption Notes" means unsecured subordinated promissory notes of the REIT having a maturity date to be determined at the time of issuance by the Trustees (provided that in no event shall the maturity date be set at a date subsequent to the first business day following the fifth anniversary of the date of issuance of such note), bearing interest from the date of issue at a market rate of interest determined at the time of issuance by the Trustees, payable for each month during the term on the 15th day of each subsequent month with all principal being due on maturity, such promissory notes to provide that the REIT shall at any time be allowed to prepay all or any part of the outstanding principal without notice or bonus.

-"Slate" means Slate Asset Management L.P.

-"Slate GTA" means Slate GTA Suburban Office Inc., a predecessor of the Manager.
+- "Management Agreement" means the amended and restated management agreement dated August 12, 2014 between the REIT and the Manager. - "Manager" means Slate Management ULC; provided that references to the Manager as it existed prior to September 25, 2019 refer to Slate Management Corporation (a predecessor corporation of Slate Management ULC); provided that references to the Manager as it existed prior to January 1, 2015 refer to Huntingdon Capital Corporation (a predecessor corporation of Slate Management Corporation). - "Non-Resident" means a person that is not, nor is deemed to be, at the relevant time a resident of Canada for purposes of the Tax Act. - "Office I LP Class A LP Units" means the Class A limited partnership units of Office I LP. - "Office I LP Class B LP Units" means the Class B limited partnership units of Office I LP. - "Office I LP Limited Partnership Agreement" means the amended and restated limited partnership agreement of Office I LP dated December 17, 2014 between, inter alia, the REIT, Office GP and the Manager, as the same may be amended or amended and restated from time to time. - "Office II LP Class A LP Units" means the Class A limited partnership units of Office II LP. - "Office II LP Class B LP Units" means the Class B limited partnership units of Office II LP. - "Office II LP Limited Partnership Agreement" means the amended and restated limited partnership agreement of Office II LP dated December 17, 2014 between the REIT, Office GP and the Manager, as the same may be amended or amended and restated from time to time. - "Redemption Notes" means unsecured subordinated promissory notes of the REIT having a maturity date to be determined at the time of issuance by the Trustees (provided that in no event shall the maturity date be set at a date subsequent to the first business day following the fifth anniversary of the date of issuance of such note), bearing interest from the date of issue at a market rate of interest determined at the time of issuance by the Trustees, payable for each month during the term on the 15th day of each subsequent month with all principal being due on maturity, such promissory notes to provide that the REIT shall at any time be allowed to prepay all or any part of the outstanding principal without notice or bonus. - "Registered Plans" means, collectively, registered retirement savings plans, registered retirement income funds, deferred profit sharing plans, tax-free savings accounts, registered education savings plans, first home savings accounts and registered disability savings plans. - "SEDAR+" (formerly known as SEDAR) is the official website that provides access to most public securities documents and information filed by public companies and investment funds with the thirteen provincial and territorial securities regulatory authorities.
+It can be accessed at www.sedarplus.ca. - "Settlement Agreement" means the settlement agreement entered into on February 15, 2023, between the REIT and G2S2, as further amended on January 12, 2024, and as the same may be amended or amended and restated from time to time. - "Slate" means Slate Asset Management L.P., and its affiliates. - "Slate Canada" means Slate Asset Management (Canada) L.P., a wholly-owned Subsidiary of Slate and its affiliates. - "Slate GTA" means Slate GTA Suburban Office Inc., a predecessor of the Manager. - "Slate Office Investment Holdings" means Slate Office Investment Holdings Inc., a Canadian corporation that is wholly-owned by the REIT and which indirectly holds Irish workplace real estate.